 - Intent: Burglary requires that you harbor the intent to steal or commit a felony at the moment of entry.
 If your intention was to commit a theft crime or felony after you entered, then you are not guilty of burglary.
 It aims to combat those who commit a home invasion with a predisposed illegal plan.
 However, some courts have made it clear that you only need to enter a specific room of a large household with the intent to steal or commit a felony.

 - Claim of Right: A bona fide claim of ownership or right of possession, whether based on mistake of fact or law, is a defense to burglary.
 Of course, it must be shown that your target offense was to commit a theft crime in which you believed you had a claim of right to possess.
 The rational under this defense stems on the fact that a person cannot intend to steal property which he or she genuinely believes to be their own.

 - Mistaken Identification: Many criminal cases are built solely upon eye-witness identification.
 Alarmingly, exoneration’s based on DNA or scientific evidence is growing increasingly.
 This goes to show how faulty and unreliable eyewitness identification can be.
 There are many factors and outside influences affecting someone’s ability to recall the description of a suspect.
 For example, poor lighting, cross-racial identification, police suggestibility, and stress over witnessing the event can all play a crucial role in demonstrating unreliable identification.

 - Consent: Consent requires a defendant to prove that entry was legal and authorized by the owner or authorized agent.
 It is vitiated by force, fear, or fraud.
-Consent can be complex in situations involve co-ownership of property or if you are charged with exceeding the permissible limited scope.
+Consent can be complex in situations involving the co-ownership of property or if you are charged with exceeding the permissible scope of consent.